dasarpai/old.dasarpai.github.io/_draft/2023-01-07-Linear-Regression.md

 mathjax: "true"
 ---

 ![Prompt Engineering for GPT4](/assets/images/dspost/dsp6022-Linear-Regression-Interview-Questions.jpg)

 # Linear Regression Interview Questions and Answers

+> In this question-answer article, I will try that the start of every answer from example rather than theory (some unavoidable variation may be possible).
+I firmly believe if examples are clear, human mind is smart enough in generlization and creating theories.

 ## What is linear regression?
 What is the difference between simple linear regression and multiple linear regression?